|Dutch massacre of sodomites,|

 A total of 96 gay men were executed for sodomy in the Netherlands years 1730-31.

-More recent examples include the "gay Holocaust" of persecution by the Nazis, who sent an estimated 5,000 to 60,000 to concentration camps for homosexuality.
+More recent examples include the "gay Holocaust" or "homocaust" of persecution by the Nazis, who sent an estimated 5,000 to 60,000 to concentration camps for homosexuality.
+Executions on homosexuality charges in Iran continued to make news multiple times since 2011.

 Milder forms of anti-LGBT persecution continue in the church.
 Now it is common to freeze LGBT people out of church leadership positions.
 Chris Glaser writes about the exclusion from clergy roles as a “fast imposed by others” in the following prayer based on the practice of fasting during Lent, the season of individual and collective repentance and reflection between Ash Wednesday and Easter.